 4 Module coordinator Dr. Lisa Rogge 5 Contents This is an intensive (blocked) course covering the main functionalities of Stata such as basic syntax, troubleshooting, loading and examining data, working with dofiles, basic and advanced data manipulation, combining datasets, regressions, and the generation of figures and tables.
 Importantly, this course does not aim at teaching statistical concepts, even though it will naturally make use of them throughout.
 6 Learning objectives and skills Students will be able to (1) use Stata's basic data manipulation functionalities, (2) handle and combine different types of data structures (e.g., data with different units of observations, panel vs. cross-section), (3) create academic-type tables and graphs, (4) run regression analysis, (5) find solutions to their coding problems efficiently and independently (6) organize their empirical work in an efficient way.
 Altogether, students will acquire foundational Stata skills that will enable them to engage with empirical work in the context of MA seminars/ theses.
 7 Prerequisites Successful completion of the Statistics: Refresher Course is recommended 8 Integration in curriculum semester: 1 9 Module compatibility Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Complementary elective module for: "M.A.
 Development Economics and International Studies"; Complementary elective module for "M.A.
 Nahoststudien".
 10 Method of examination Written or oral Students are required to complete a take-home project which will broadly test their ability to conduct basic empirical analyses with the software, with particular emphasis on the following aspects: • ability to manipulate/restructure/merge/reshape datasets, • ability to create graphs and tables, • ability to conduct regression analyses.
 After the project submission, students will be required to meet with the module coordinator in order to explain the submitted software code thoroughly.
-11 Grading procedure Written or oral (0%) Successful completion of a take-home project and a presentation/ interview to determine pass/fail.
+Written or oral (pass/fail) 11 Grading procedure Successful completion of a take-home project and a presentation/ interview to determine pass/fail.
 Failed exams can be retaken twice.
-12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 15 h Independent study: 60 h

-14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Baum (2006) An Introduction to Modern Econometrics Using Stata.
+13 Workload in clock hours Contact hours: 15 h Independent study: 60 h 14 Module duration 1 semester 15 Teaching and examination language english 16 Bibliography Baum (2006) An Introduction to Modern Econometrics Using Stata.
 Mitchell (2004) A Visual Guide to Stata Graphics.

-1 Module name 38141 Advanced Topics in Stata 2,5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
-For further information on teaching units please contact the module managers.
-Es besteht Anwesenheitspflicht.
-3 Lecturers -
+1 Module name 38141 Advanced Topics in Stata 2,5 ECTS 2 Courses / lectures Masterseminar: Advanced Topics in STATA (1 SWS) Es besteht Anwesenheitspflicht.
+2,5 ECTS 3 Lecturers Xhezaira Guleksi